Upcoming Transfer Events

 Find your balance.

 When you’re adjusting to classes at UW-Madison, it’s easy to feel like your grades are the only thing that matter and you have to lock yourself away in the library every day to maintain them.
 After all, that’s what everyone else does, right?
 Nope.
 In fact, transfer students have found that creating a balance for themselves that includes time off from studying actually leads to more efficiency and better grades.
 So find a job you love, join a student org, or spend some quality time at the SERF.
 It’ll help your transition.
 And your grades.
 Trust us!

-You’ve already heard how important it is to get involved here.
-If you’re trying but still struggling to find your niche and you don’t feel like you’re connected, don’t just hang out alone in your room.
-Reach out and talk to someone about it.
+If you’re trying to get involved but still struggling to find your niche and you feel unhappy, please reach out and talk to someone about it.
 You can: